1. Know who your customers are

 Want to make sure your products or services are hitting the spot with your regulars?
 Then it makes sense to clock who they are, what they’re buying, and when.

 This could mean it’s time to pension off the old school till and invest in a modern Point Of Sales (POS) system that can capture this information and generate invaluable insight into what makes your customers tick.

-Ben Kierath of Hoselink relies on the data analytics provided by their chosen POS and e-commerce platform, Neto.
+Ben Kierath of Hoselink relies on the data analytics provided by their chosen POS and e-commerce platfrom.
 He uses the data captured with every transaction to manage the company’s growing customer numbers, expanding inventories and new products.
-“We really want to get better at analysing data and Neto’s inbuilt customer-reporting function means we can quickly and easily extract powerful insights that simply would not have been possible a few years back.”
+“We really want to get better at analysing data and the inbuilt customer-reporting function means we can quickly and easily extract powerful insights that simply would not have been possible a few years back.”

 Tip: Depending on your chosen POS and/or e-commerce platform, transaction data can also help you to personalise the customer experience with customised offers or recommendations of related products.

 Staying in touch with customers via regular SMS or MMS messages can often be more effective and cheaper than trying to raise them on the phone.

 According to Forbes, sixty-two per cent of millennials prefer to communicate via SMS messaging and over-the-top (OTT) messaging (apps and services such as Facebook Messenger, WhatsApp and Viber).
 These channels are therefore an effective medium for promotions, reminder messages and other notifications to ensure your business stays top of mind with regulars.